RaghavRamesh/mooc-notes/Other/Colour Theory Fundamentals/ColourTheoryFundamentals.md

 ### Module 2 - Prerequisite Knowledge before Studying the Colour Wheel

-* 2 main color modes
+* 2 main colour modes
     * Physically printed - subtractive.
         * Primary colours used are cyan, magenta and yellow which when printed on top of each other produce darker colours eventually leading to black.
         * Called subtractive because as layers of ink are added to one another, they get progressively darker because they’re absorbing the available visible light and the colour we see is the result of the remaining light that is reflecting into our eye.
 As you add more cyan, magenta and yellow, the colours approach black because you’re subtracting visible light waves thus this is a subtractive colour mode.